jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/currentof.md

 * Arguments:
   * `_projectId` is the ID of the project to get the current funding cycle of.
 * The view function can be accessed externally by anyone, and internally by the contract.
-* The function does not alter state on the blockchain.
+* The view function does not alter state on the blockchain.
-* The function overrides a function definition from the `IJBFundingCycleStore` interface.
+* The function overrides a function definition from the [`IJBFundingCycleStore`](../../../interfaces/ijbfundingcyclestore.md) interface.
-* The function returns a [`JBFundingCycle`](../../../data-structures/jbfundingcycle.md).
+* The function returns the project's current [`JBFundingCycle`](../../../data-structures/jbfundingcycle.md).

 ### Body

 1. If there are no stored funding cycles for the provided project, there can't be an active funding cycle so an empty funding cycle should be returned.

     ```solidity
-    // The project must have funding cycles.
+    // If the project does not have a funding cycle, return an empty struct.
     if (latestConfigurationOf[_projectId] == 0) return _getStructFor(0, 0);
     ```